gem/oq-engine/doc/engine/What's-new.md

 16 Other improvements, such as making clearer the error message in several validity checks for the GMPEs, or adding a method `split_in_tiles` to the SiteCollection class.

+13. The .rst report of a calculation has been improved and more information is displayed.
+The command `oq-lite info --report job.ini` allows to generate a partial report without running the full computation, whereas the command `oq-lite show fullreport <calc_id>`` displays the full report after the computation has been executed.

 19. Countless small improvements and additional validations have been added.
 This release has seen more than 200 pull